-Evaluations for Term 1 2018 are now open and will close midnight Friday, 29 June 2018.
+Evaluations for Term 2 2018 open on Monday, 10 September and will close midnight Friday, 26 October.
 To complete the survey, look for the red button in your online Moodle unit.

 It’s a busy time, but submitting an evaluation is worth it.
 Here’s why… Continue reading Why I complete unit evaluations

 Moodle is CQUniversity’s online learning environment.
 If you’re like me and you like to stay on-top of your unit material, you probably use Moodle every day to watch lectures, read announcements from teaching staff and plan for assessments.

 While you might access Moodle regularly, you might not know the ins and outs of this great system.
 The following tips will help you become a Moodle expert…

 It’s that time of year again!
 A time of short weeks and longer weekends.
 There are a bunch of upcoming public holidays, so here are our tips for planning around them.

 Continue reading Planning around short weeks and long weekends

 There are times when an email simply won’t reach you fast enough.
 To make sure we can contact you as quickly as possible, the University uses the SafeZone app as a communication solution for emergencies, first aid requests and more.